ecmwf/ecflow/Doc/misc/change_history.rst

 4.0.1 (production, January 2014)
    - ecflow_client    : minor change --get_state so that we print NULL when referenced node not accessible
+   - ecflow_client    : allow meter on suite when loading the definition.
    - ecflow_server    : default clock changed from hybrid to real.
 (Avoid confusion with cron, date, day, set to complete)
    - doc              : Online removed from tar file, replaced with ecflow confluence page